 ARHC Studentships and College Studentships

 Those intending to study for a PhD in the Department of English are able to apply for Arts and Humanities Research Council (AHRC) studentships and for College Studentships.
 Please visit our TECHNE Applications and Funding page for more information on how to apply.
 College studentships are offered to unsuccessful TECHNE applicants before other applicants are considered.
 Funding for non-EU overseas students is limited to a very small number of fee waivers allocated by the Faculty.
+Please note that the Departmental deadline for TECHNE applications is midnight on Monday 8 January 2018.
+References must be received in advance of the TECHNE deadline.

 Please direct any further enquiries about Postgraduate Research in the Department of English to Dr Will Montgomery (Director of Graduate Studies).